 Let’s get some important definitions straight.

 Mission is a company’s purpose, a reason why the company exists.
 It’s a short sentence that is rather broad but inspiring and clear to all stakeholders.
-It is usually not time-bound and only tells what kind of value the company is contributing to the world in no specific terms.
+It is usually not time-bound and only tells what kind of value the company is contributing to the world under no specific terms.
 Normally, a mission statement sounds like this: we want to (solve a problem) for (the people who will benefit from it) by (the main means of operation or a very general “how”).
 For example, we want to make managers’ lives less stressful by helping them align their remote teams.

 The vision is a long-term (2-5 years) directional statement that explains what a company needs to become in order to fulfill its mission.
 It’s a faraway destination that provides clearer understanding of the future.
 For example, our digital product should offer a status reporting and check-in tool that is easy to use and timesaving for middle managers.